Free Consultation

 By C. Terry Warner, Chairman of The Arbinger Institute

 Shannon, 16, called her mother asking for help.
 This was her fourth arrest in four months for public intoxication.
-Given a choice between jail and entering the ANASAZI outdoor survival program, Shannon chose ANASAZI.
+Given a choice between jail and entering the Anasazi outdoor survival program, Shannon chose Anasazi.
 She emerged from the trail 56 days later, physically, mentally, and spiritually a healthier person.
 When her mother and stepfather joined her for the last two days on the trail, there were hugs, tears, apologies, and expressions of gratitude.
 Shannon’s heart had changed.
-Why does the ANASAZI experience “work”?
+Why does the Anasazi experience “work”?
 What I tell you about it I have discovered first-hand.
-Because of my professional interest in people’s emotional problems and the interventions that claim to correct them, ANASAZI’s founders, Larry Olsen and Ezekiel Sanchez invited me in 1989 to evaluate what they were doing.
+Because of my professional interest in people’s emotional problems and the interventions that claim to correct them, Anasazi’s founders, Larry Olsen and Ezekiel Sanchez invited me in 1989 to evaluate what they were doing.
 My family and I went out on the trail in the wilderness of Arizona.
 I talked with the students, watched their interactions, listened to inter-changes between students, instructors, and “shadows” (counselors), and interviewed parents.
-Subsequently, I have returned six or eight times and have come to know the ANASAZI operation and have tracked the progress of quite a few students.
+Subsequently, I have returned six or eight times and have come to know the Anasazi operation and have tracked the progress of quite a few students.
 The students’ progress continually amazes me.
 It far exceeds that of troubled youth in any of the other rehabilitative programs I have been able to learn about, including counseling, therapy, and psychiatry in both residential and outpatient settings.

-Underpinning everything the ANASAZI people do seems to be the unspoken assumption – the absolutely startling assumption – that the students do not need to be “fixed” or “straightened out.”
+Underpinning everything the Anasazi people do seems to be the unspoken assumption – the absolutely startling assumption – that the students do not need to be “fixed” or “straightened out.”
 Indeed, trying to get them to change, which requires trying to exercise some sort of control over them, only makes matters worse.
 On the other hand, caring about them and treating them with respect gives them the best opportunity for change on their own initiative.
 Like everyone else, teenagers want to do the responsible, mature thing when they can do it freely, but they can never be coerced or intimidated into doing it.

 Influence without Manipulation

 For this reason, students receive instruction only when they ask for it, including instruction in the ancient Indian survival skills.
-When they engage in the offensive and manipulative behavior that brought them to ANASAZI, they expect their leaders to overreact, just as others in their lives have done.
-Though I have watched them carefully, I have not seen the ANASAZI personnel overreact.
+When they engage in the offensive and manipulative behavior that brought them to Anasazi, they expect their leaders to overreact, just as others in their lives have done.
+Though I have watched them carefully, I have not seen the Anasazi personnel overreact.
 They neither cave into childish demands nor act punitively.
 They respond cheerfully, empathetically, and respectfully – which means they continue to give the students the right to be responsible for themselves.

 Nature helps significantly, for it doesn’t overreact either.
 The manipulative games by which students previously kept their world in perpetual disequilibrium do not work in the wilderness.
 The students must rely on honest effort in order to get on.
 Like the survival skills they learn on the trail, this builds their confidence in their ability to take care of themselves in tough circumstances.
 In the vast silence of the desert, they have time to reflect, to reconsider family relations, and to reassess their aims in life.
 They begin to discover who they really are and to like the person they find.